 While breed can tell you a lot, it can't tell you everything, and there are many misconceptions and misinformation about dog breeds that lead to people getting a pet that doesn't suit them as human beings.

-Keep this in mind when you are looking for specific genetic traits, behaviours, or even appearances in a dog.
+Keep this in mind when looking for specific genetic traits, behaviours, or appearances in a dog.
 No matter how hard you try, you may not end up getting exactly what you planned for, so you need to be flexible.
 If you can't, then maybe a dog isn't the right pet.

 2. One-On-One Time